atiksoftware/tiktok_auto_comment_and_like/README.md

 What is this.
 This opening titktok home page.
 And walking on videos.
 Adding a random cumment and like last 20 comment

-Note: needJSOn cookie list from already logged in. you can use chrome or firefox.
+Note: need JSON cookie list from already logged in. you can use chrome or firefox.
 I used firefox
 https://addons.mozilla.org/tr/firefox/addon/a-cookie-manager/
 this addon for export cookies as JSON format